Effra Quay & Isle of Effra (Albert Embankment), Tideway, London

 “To anyone arriving at the riverside, the sheer volumne of water, its movement to and fro and the fall of light on its surface may provide a state of wonder - or possibly an unexpected conversation.”

-The artist worked with Lockbund Sculpture Foundry to produce the artworks.
+The artist worked closely with Lockbund Sculpture Foundry to produce the artworks, working with Studio Sutherl& for the panel typography and design.
+Contractor FLO with subcontractor Sorba.

-Effra Quay and Isle of Effra are now open to the public and the artworks will be installed later this year.
+Effra Quay and Isle of Effra are open to the public and the seating artworks have been installed along with one of the bronze panels.
+The second will be installed shortly.

 Richard Wentworth lives and works in London.
 He has played a leading role in New British Sculpture since the end of the 1970s.
 His work, encircling the notion of objects and their use as part of our day-to-day experiences, has altered the traditional definition of sculpture as well as photography.
 By transforming and manipulating industrial and/or found objects into works of art, Wentworth subverts their original function and extends our understanding of them by breaking the conventional system of classification.
 The sculptural arrangements play with the notion of ready-made and juxtaposition of objects that bear no relation to each other.
 Whereas in photography, as in the ongoing series Making Do and Getting By, Wentworth documents the everyday, paying attention to objects, occasional and involuntary geometries as well as uncanny situations that often go unnoticed.